EmmaBlue/Atkinson_J_Blue_E_Roku_App/README.md

 # Audio Video Application

-Our one page website of a video player.
+Our website of a video player.

 ## Features

-* User Login and Profile
+* User Login
 * Filter Video and Audio
-* User Comments, Rating and Sharing on Social Media
+* Video and Audio Displays Based on User Permissions

 ## Getting Started